jlortiz528/academic-kickstart/content/authors/admin/_index.md

 ---
 Welcome!
 I am an economist in the International Finance Division of the Federal Reserve Board.

-My research interests are in macroeconomics with a focus on firm dynamics and expectation formation.
+My research interests are in macroeconomics with a focus on firm dynamics, inventory investment, and expectation formation.